 - Energy (Oil and Gas)

-- Traditionally, the oil and gas industry is highly developed, with many global companies headquartered in refining and chemical sectors.
+- Traditionally, the oil and gas industry has been highly developed, with many global companies headquartered in refining and chemicals.

 - IT and High-Tech